ftorres7382/OpenViatica/README.md

 # OpenViatica
 OpenViatica is an open source CLI, API and code-based data analytics platform builder and maintainer.
-It should come with tools & examples to handle common data analytics problems with a python centered approach.
+It comes with tools & examples to handle common data analytics problems with a local first and python centered approach.

 # Setup